Haiti–Venezuela relations

 Haiti–Venezuela relations are relations between Haiti and Venezuela.
 Venezuela has an embassy in Port-au-Prince, and Haiti has an embassy in Caracas.

 For Haiti, relations with Venezuela, along with other Latin American nations, was poor for nearly 200 years.
 During the administration of Venezuelan president Hugo Chávez, Venezuela utilized "oil diplomacy" to increase influence in the region, with Haiti supporting Venezuelan foreign policy after receiving petroleum benefits.
 Once the crisis in Venezuela began to affect Venezuela's ability to continue petroleum programs, Haiti faced economic and energy difficulties.
 After facing these difficulties, Haiti withdrew its support from Venezuelan leader Nicolás Maduro, Chávez's handpicked successor, choosing to recognize Juan Guaidó as president of Venezuela during the 2019 Venezuelan presidential crisis.

 History

 19th century

 Haiti supported Simón Bolívar during the Latin American wars of independence and harbored his forces.
 When Bolívar fled the Second Republic of Venezuela following its fall in 1815, he became close to Alexandre Pétion, the first president of Haiti, and received aid.

 Bolívar returned to Venezuela in 1816 with the support of Haitian soldiers and equipment.
 Pétion demanded that Bolívar free Spanish America's slaves, with Bolívar accomplishing this on 2 June 1816.
+Despite the relations between the two presidents, the two countries would not establish diplomatic relations until 10 June 1864, with Venezuela becoming the fourth country overall (and first South American country) to recognize Haiti, and Haiti becoming the 17th country to recognize Venezuela.